By Megan Hale. Last Updated 4th July 2025.

 - Admin costs of your affairs due to lack of mental capacity.

-However, in order to qualify for a special expenses payment, the costs must be necessary, have arisen due to the incident and be reasonable.
+However, in order to qualify for a special expenses payment, the costs must be necessary, have arisen due to the incident, and be reasonable.
 Furthermore, you cannot claim for items that are freely available, such as private healthcare if the NHS provides it.

 What Are Criminal Injuries?